saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.3.
 Context-Aware Conversational AI
 *   **Interactive Q&A:** After a video analysis, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
+*   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
+*   **Adjustable Response Length:** Users have explicit control over the AI's response verbosity, choosing between concise, standard, or detailed answers.
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from:
     *   **Video Analysis Report:** All details from the initial analysis (sentiment, themes, summary).
     *   **Exact Top Comments:** The raw text of the top 10 most popular comments, allowing for deep dives into audience feedback.